 What do you do in your role?

-In my role, I wear many hats (and hold many cameras!) – when I’m shooting, I have to be dedicated to the shoot that day either as a producer/director for video, or through the lens as a photographer.
-When I’m not shooting, I manage the business, from the marketing to the finances, and the boring bits like insurance, process and policies.
+When wearing my Managing Directors hat, I run the business: from overseeing our marketing to the finances, and the boring bits like insurance, process and policies.
 I never thought I’d say it, but I’ve grown to enjoy the boring bits more and more as Pocket Creatives has grown!
 That’s a sign I’m getting old, maybe?

 What do you actually do?